 Lyon College Volleyball Camps

-Coach Ray Green completed his 10th season at the helm of the Scots volleyball program in 2017 after receiving his B.A. in Photography from Virginia Intermont College in Bristol, Va.
+Coach Ray Green enters his 11th season at the helm of the Scots volleyball program in 2018 after receiving his B.A. in Photography from Virginia Intermont College in Bristol, Va.

-While at Lyon, he has coached 12 All-AMC selections, 26 AMC All-Academic players, seven All-TranSouth players, 12 TranSouth Scholar Athletes, three DakStats/NAIA Scholar-Athletes, one AVCA/NAIA All-Southeast Region Team member, one AVCA/NAIA All-Midwest Region member and one AVCA/NAIA All-American honorable mention.
+While at Lyon, Coach Green has led the Scots to six consecutive AMC Postseason Tournament appearances.
+He has coached 15 All-AMC selections, 33 AMC All-Academic players, seven All-TranSouth players, 12 TranSouth Scholar Athletes, three DakStats/NAIA Scholar-Athletes, two players named to the All-ArkansasSports.Net teams, one AVCA/NAIA All-Southeast Region Team member, one AVCA/NAIA All-Midwest Region member and one AVCA/NAIA All-American honorable mention.
 His most recent AVCA Region Team member was Madisson Williams in 2017.

 Prior to Lyon, Green served as the head coach of NCAA Division I Manhattan College from 2004-2007.
 At Manhattan College, Green amassed a record of 39-76.
 His 2006 Lady Jaspers' team was MAAC Tournament semifinalists.
 Green's players earned four All-Mid Atlantic Athletic Conference selections and 15 MAAC All-Academic nods.
 He also coached the MAAC Offensive Player of the Year in 2005.